 Skip to main content

-ChatCLI allows you to create Customizable Agents (also called Personas) that define specific behaviors for the AI.
+ChatCLI lets you create Customizable Agents (also called Personas) that define specific behaviors for the AI.
 This system transforms ChatCLI from a tool with a static “System Prompt” into a polymorphic platform.

 Core Concept